dcsil/dream-team/app/README.md

 **Mocking Firestore with Jest**

-Read [this article](https://medium.com/stories-from-upstatement/jest-mocks-roasting-on-an-open-firestore-36fa55b76953)and take a look at the README from package we are using called [firestore-jest-mock](https://github.com/Upstatement/firestore-jest-mock).
+Read [this article](https://medium.com/stories-from-upstatement/jest-mocks-roasting-on-an-open-firestore-36fa55b76953) and take a look at the README from package we are using called [firestore-jest-mock](https://github.com/Upstatement/firestore-jest-mock).

 ### How to use git for 454 students
 Configure your credentials